select/term-cheat/README.md

 There are two reasons why I created TermCheat.
 First of all I love using the terminal and lately I have been learning more things like systemd and just could not remember all the commands on the first go.
 While I use the [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) plugin and reverse history search (<kbd>ctrl</kbd><kbd>r</kbd>) I still had sometimes problems to recall commands.
 Furthermore both of these options to not give any additional information about the commands.
 Most modern editors (sublime-text, atom, ...) now have the option to search for commands with ctrl p which I find super helpful.

-Thie second reason which is even more important for me is that I find text base user interface (tui) very cool.
+The second reason which is even more important for me is that I find text base user interface (tui) very cool.
 They give you a proper hacker feeling and if done right are beautiful and fast.
 I wanted to challenge myself and see if I could build such an interface, and voila two weekends later I had the first version of TermCheat running.
 After working many years on web based interfaces building a tui is a really nice experience because it's pure minimalism.

 ## License